 Participants interested in using this option will be expected to use part of their stipend to pay for the accommodation.
-The costs for Summer 2018 are:
+The cost will be deducted from your stipend.

-All rooms are double but can be reserved as a single.
+Note: the rooms are double size but can be reserved as a single.
 The cost does not include linens, which would be $75 extra.
-All rooms include:

 - En suite bathroom